enthought/edge-examples/external-app-example/deploy/README.md

 ## Deploying Using Terraform

-1. Switch your namespace to `edge-dev`
+1. Switch your namespace to the one created for you.
+In this example, we are using `edge-dev`.
 ```bash
 kubectl config set-context --current --namespace=edge-dev
 ```